-In 1835, the townsite was platted when John Campbell deeded 50 acres of land for the county seat.
+In 1835, the townsite was platted when John Campbell deeded 50 acres for the county seat.
 Just two years later, a two-story brick structure was completed in the middle of the public square, serving as Springfield’s courthouse.
 In 1838, the town was officially incorporated.

-However, just a few years later the prosperous city would be torn apart by the Civil War.
-Missouri was a bitterly divided state between Northern and Southern sympathizers and the first battle of the area, The Battle of Wilson’s Creek, occurred some 12 miles southwest of Springfield on August 10, 1861.
+However, just a few years later, the prosperous city would be torn apart by the Civil War.
+Missouri was a bitterly divided state between Northern and Southern sympathizers, and the first battle of the area, The Battle of Wilson’s Creek, occurred some 12 miles southwest of Springfield on August 10, 1861.
 This battle was the first major Civil War engagement west of the Mississippi River, involving about 5,400 Union troops and 12,000 Confederate soldiers.
-The skirmish was also one of the bloodiest of the war with over 1317 Union and 1230 Confederate casualties.
+The skirmish was also one of the bloodiest of the war, with over 1317 Union and 1230 Confederate casualties.
 Although a Confederate victory, the Southerners failed to capitalize on their success.

-1870 saw the arrival of the St. Louis-San Francisco Railway which created a further economic boost for the burgeoning city.
-By 1878, over 150 business houses were operating in Springfield and the town had become so popular it became known as the Queen City of the Ozarks.
+1870 saw the arrival of the St. Louis-San Francisco Railway, which created a further economic boost for the burgeoning city.
+By 1878, over 150 business houses were operating in Springfield, and the town had become so popular it became known as the Queen City of the Ozarks.

 In 1887, Springfield was one of the first cities in the nation to get an electric trolley.
-The system quickly spread with lines going to many different parts of town and riding the streetcar soon became not only a convenience but a form of entertainment.
+The system quickly spread with lines going to many different parts of town, and riding the streetcar soon became not only a convenience but a form of entertainment.
 The last streetcar ran in 1937.

 By the turn of the century, Springfield had about 23,000 residents.